-We’re in the middle of a pandemic, the start of cold and flu season, and smack dab in the middle of allergy season… whew!
+We’re still in the middle of a pandemic, the start of cold and flu season, and smack dab in the middle of allergy season… whew!

 One nurse expertly shared what is done in a hospital when a person has a build-up of mucus.
 In the video you’ll find below, she shares how something called “Chest Physiotherapy” (CPT), which helps drain the lungs and mobilize your airflow.